-Find the USB power pack (exact style may vary), and attach to the tower where there is a hook at the top of the tubes.
+Find the USB power pack (exact style may vary but setup will remain the same), and attach to the tower where there is a hook at the top of the tubes.
 Use the brass screw (shown in the image) to sandwich the battery to the tower.